d-rideout/MeleeWizard/README.md

 that turn...
 This tool is intended to take care of all that, so you can focus on the game!
 Let the computer tell you whose turn it is, so you don't have to keep all these details in your head.
-It also keeps track of experience points earned during combat, presenting them at the end of the battle.
+It also keeps track of each figure's ST remaining, and experience points earned during combat, presenting them at the end of the battle, so that less record keeping is required during a battle.

 **Note:** I have the (Advanced and 'basic') versions published by Metagaming circa 1982.
 I do not know if the rules for the more modern versions published by Steve